Day 64 — Mar 06 — At Sea

 Day 66 — Mar 07 — At Sea

 Nothing new today and the ocean is again the Doldrums, dead calm for most of the day.
+Mandatory Lifeboat Drill uses up an hour of our morning.
+Shipboard games and quizzes fills our day.
 Our ship makes more ripples than the wind does.
 The show tonight is a very not funny comedian and we pass on the show.

 Day 67 — Mar 08 — Bali, Indonesia